numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 **Use arrays**.

+-  They support multidimensional array algebra that is supported in MATLAB
 -  They are the standard vector/matrix/tensor type of numpy.
 Many numpy functions return arrays, not matrices.
 -  There is a clear distinction between element-wise operations and